kschuler/neurolinguistics/index.md

 ## Policies

-- **Attendance**: There is no formal attendance policy, but keeping up with the material is highly correlated with class performance.
-Make plans to attend in person or watch the lectures online (alone or with a small group).
+- **Attendance**: There is no formal attendance policy, but participation is highly correlated with class performance (see Evaluation section).
-- **Late assignments**: TBD
-- **Accommodations**: We are happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
+- **Accommodations**: I'm happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
 Please notify your lab section TA as soon as possible to make these arrangements.
 - **Academic Integrity**: We will follow the rules of the University and the [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).
 It is your responsibility to be familiar with these policies.
 - **Support**: Asking for help is a sign of strength!
 We hope you'll reach out to us if you need help.
 We also want you to be aware of Penn's [Academic](https://www.college.upenn.edu/index.php/support) & [Wellness Resources](https://www.wellnessatpenn.com/)

-## Grading
+## Grading Scale

-### Rubric

-### Scale
 The table below shows the minimum score before rounding for letter grades.
 Grading in this course is not on a curve: there is room for everyone to do well!

 A+ 97 | A 93% | A- 90% | B+ 87% | B 84% | B- 80%
 --- | --- | --- | --- | --- | ---
 C+ 77% | C 74% | C- 70% | D+ 67% | D 64% | D- 61%

-## FAQs

-**I am not comfortable coming to the 80 person lecture in person due to COVID.
-Can I watch the lectures online instead?**
-> Yes, of course!
-We know many students won't feel comfortable in an enclosed space with this many people just yet.
-All lectures will be recorded and posted [here]() a few minutes after class.
-You can watch on your own, or form a small group of peers to watch together if you are more comfortable.

-**Can I skip the fourth exam if I am happy with my grade on the first three?**
-> Yes!
-You can skip the fourth exam and it will be dropped.
-Your grade will be based on the first three exams.

-**If I miss lab can I come to another recitation section that week?**
-> Sure!
-You can join any lab session that will work for your schedule.
-But keep in mind that the rooms are small so it’s best to email the section TA to let them know.

-**I am not comfortable attending lab in person.
-What should I do?**
-> We expect labs to have around 15-20 people each week, so they will be much smaller than lecture.
-If you still don't feel comfortable, we recommend trying the problem sets on your own, and then attending virtual office hours to get help.
-You can also ask questions on Ed

-as you are working through them.

-**I noticed a mistake in the grading of my exam.
-How do I get this fixed?**
-> We will look at your exam again if you make a formal [re-grade request](https://canvas.upenn.edu/courses/1489351/modules/items/17298855) via Canvas within one week of getting your exam back.

-**I missed or failed an exam.
-What can I do to make it up?**
-> Nothing.
-We don't allow make-up exams or retakes.
-However, we drop your lowest exam score, so you can still do well in the class.
-Just make sure it doesn't happen more than once!

-**Can I turn in my data journal late?**
-> Yep!
-Data journals will be accepted without penalty through the last day of class (Dec 10th).

-**I missed class, how can I catch up?**
-> All of the lectures will be automatically recorded and posted to canvas a few minutes after class ends.
-You can watch the lectures when you are ready.
-We also recommend attending office hours and lab sections to make sure you don't fall behind.

-**I do not feel well, tested positive for COVID, and/or need to quarantine.
-What should I do?**
-> Please don't come to class if you are unwell or under quarantine.
-Follow the steps in the question above (under "I missed class") to catch up.
-If you miss a lab, you can try the problem sets on your own and schedule a virtual office hours to catch up.
-If you will miss an exam for this reason, let us know and we will work with you.

-**What will happen if one of the instructors or TAs does not feel well, tests positive, and/or needs to quarantine?**
-> We will teach the course remotely if we need to, or fill in for each other if we can.
-We have a large teaching team, so this shouldn't be an issue.